nginxinc/nginx-controller-lab/docs/class1/module1/lab2.rst

 Additional Reference
 --------------------
-Future NGINX Controller releases will allow for the creation of a floating self-ip by adding a "load balancer" to the exposed API Gateway ("apigw") kubernetes service.
+Future NGINX Controller releases will allow for the creation of a floating self-ip by adding a "load balancer" to the exposed API Gateway ("apigw") Kubernetes service.
 For on-premise installations `MetalLB`_ handle L2 failover.
 For cloud installations a k8s service with type `LoadBalancer`_, resulting in a cloud native external load balancer, will be used.

 .. _MetalLB: https://metallb.universe.tf/